An overview of the National Pension System

 The NPS offers different funds with varying exposure to equity (E), corporate debt (C) and government securities (G).
 Of these asset classes, equity carries the maximum risk (and chances of maximum returns) and government securities carry minimum risk (and least returns).
 Following are the investment options available:

 Active-choice investment: The investor can mix the E, C and G options as per their choice.
-The maximum allocation towards equity is 50 per cent.
+The maximum permitted allocation towards equity is 75 per cent.

-Auto-choice investment: Here investment allocation is done based on the investor's age.
-In default version of this scheme, the equity portion is 50 per cent till age 35, after which it reduces 2 per cent per year until it becomes 10 per cent by age 55.
-The corporate debt portion is 30 per cent till age 35, after which reduces 1 per cent per year until it becomes 10 per cent by age 55.
-Other options within auto-choice are the aggressive and conservative life-cycle funds which begin with an equity allocation of 75 per cent and 25 per cent respectively.
+Auto-choice investment: Here, investment allocation is done based on the investor's age.
+In the default version of this scheme, the equity portion is 50 per cent till age 35, after which it reduces 2 per cent per year until it becomes 10 per cent by age 55.
+The corporate debt portion is 30 per cent till age 35, after which it reduces 1 per cent per year until it becomes 10 per cent by age 55.
+The exposure in government securities is 20 per cent till age 35, after which it increases gradually every year.
+Other options within auto-choice are aggressive and conservative life-cycle funds which begin with an equity allocation of 75 per cent and 25 per cent, respectively.
 These are reduced as the NPS subscriber's age advances.